mljs/fcnnls/README.md

 ## Usage Example

-1. Single $y$, using arrays as inputs.
+1. Single `y`, using arrays as inputs.

 ```js
 import { fcnnlsVector } from 'ml-fcnnls';